ShellShoccar-jpn/csp_en/3/sed.md

 This command has some points to be careful, too.

-## Behavior When Given Text Data Doesn't Terminate with LF
+## Behavior when Given Text Data Doesn't Terminate with LF

 Try this one-liner "`printf 'Hello,\nworld!' | sed 's/H/h/'`" on your environment.
 The reaction might be one of the following three.